David Gries: Life

 Gries was an assistant professor at Stanford University from 1966–1969 and then became an associate professor at Cornell University in Ithaca, New York.
 He spent the next 30 years there, including time as chair of the computer science department from 1982–1987.

-By the late 1970s, a survey had Cornell as the fourth-ranked computer science program in the nation, with nationally visible faculty such as Juris Hartmanis, Gerard Salton, Robert L. Constable, Richard W. Conway, and Gries.
-Many of them, like Gries, were especially known for their work in theory-related areas.
-Gries was an advocate of treating formal methods in programming as a core computer science topic and teaching it to undergraduates, a stance that found large amounts of debate within the computer science education community.
-In any case, Gries' reputation as a teacher was such that around 700 students and fellow faculty members were in attendance for his final lecture, given to his "Programming and Data Structures" class, in May 2022.
-Cornell's computer science program maintained its prominence, placing sixth overall and third in theory in U.S. News & World Report Best Colleges Rankings for 2022.

 Gries had a Guggenheim Fellowship in 1984–1985.
 He spent 1999–2002 at the University of Georgia in Athens and returned to Cornell in January 2003.

+Gries was an advocate of treating formal methods in programming as a core computer science topic and teaching it to undergraduates, a stance that found large amounts of debate within the computer science education community.
+Around 700 students and fellow faculty members were in attendance for his final lecture, given to his "Programming and Data Structures" class, in May 2022.

 He is author, co-author, or editor of seven textbooks and 75 research papers.
+His papers are archived at Cornell.

 As of 2021, he lives in Ithaca, New York.